anhnguyendepocen/M335/docs/weekly_projects/cs04_details.md

 </style>

+* [ ] Read "Effectively Communicating Numbers (pg.
+13-20)" and add one paragraph to your `.Rmd` summarizing what you learned.
 * [ ] Provide a brief summary of the [FiveThirtyEight article](https://fivethirtyeight.com/features/gun-deaths/){target="blank"}
     * [ ] Create one plot that provides similar insight to their visualization in the article.
 It does not have to look like theirs.
     * [ ] Write a short paragraph summarizing their article